Uli Hoeneß: International career

 Hoeneß played 35 times for West Germany.
-His debut came on 29 March 1972, he scored the final goal in a 2–0 friendly win in Hungary.
+His debut came on 29 March 1972; he scored the final goal in a 2–0 friendly win in Hungary.

 As one of six Bayern players in the German squad, Hoeneß won both UEFA Euro 1972 and the 1974 FIFA World Cup.
 In the final of the latter, against Holland, he committed a foul on Johan Cruyff in the opening minute that led to a goal from the subsequent penalty, but West Germany came from behind to win 2–1.
 He also played with the national side in Euro 1976 in Yugoslavia, where he missed the decisive West German shot in the penalty shootout loss against Czechoslovakia, skying it over the crossbar.

 Hoeneß had retained his amateur status until 1972, allowing him to take part in that year's Summer Olympic Games.
 There, he played alongside future Bayern coach Ottmar Hitzfeld as West Germany failed to qualify for the semifinals of the tournament, losing 3–2 to East Germany, a match in which Hoeneß scored his only goal of the tournament.
 This historic match was also the first between West Germany and East Germany.

 Bayern Munich management

 Immediately after retiring as a player in May 1979, Hoeneß was appointed commercial/general manager of Bayern Munich.
-On 27 November 2009, after 30 years as a general manager, Hoeneß was elected president of the club.
-Since Hoeneß joined, Bayern's management the club has had continued success on and off the field, winning 24 Bundesliga titles, 14 DFB-Pokal titles, two Champions League titles, one UEFA Cup, one UEFA Super Cup, one FIFA Club World Cup and the Intercontinental Cup.

-During his reign, the club experienced strong growth in revenue and stature.
+On 27 November 2009, after 30 years as general manager, Hoeneß was elected president of the club.
+During his tenure, the club experienced strong growth in revenue and stature.
 Between 2002 and 2005, Bayern also built a state-of-the-art stadium, the Allianz Arena, at a cost of €340 million.
-Hoeneß was one of the catalyst for the building of the stadium.
+Hoeneß was one of the catalysts for the building of the stadium.

-Re-election as president of FC Bayern Munich, 2016–19

 In August 2016, Hoeneß announced that he would seek re-election to the post of president of Bayern Munich.
-He was re-elected in November 2016 with more than 97% of the votes, as there were no other candidates for this position.
+He was re-elected in November 2016 with more than 97% of the votes, as there were no other candidates for the position.

 On 1 May 2019, Hoeneß celebrated 40 years of working for Bayern's management.
 When he started on 1 May 1979, Bayern had twelve employees, 12 million Deutschmarks in revenue, and 8 million marks of debt.
 In November 2018, Bayern had over 1,000 employees and their revenue had risen to €657.4 million.

 On 15 November 2019, Hoeneß retired as Bayern's president and was succeeded by Herbert Hainer.
-Hoeneß spent 49 years at Bayern, both as player and in management of the club.
+Hoeneß spent 49 years at Bayern, both as a player and in management of the club.